 B. Vector of labor embodied for each commodity:

-The data for labor embodied in iron, which is 0.139, means quantity of labor that is directly or indirectly needed to produce one unit of the commodity as net product.
+The data for labor embodied in iron, which is 0.346, means quantity of labor that is directly and indirectly needed to produce one unit of the commodity as net product.

 C. The resulting table of the calculations (attached in the Excel file sheet name “Sraffa”) with wage (w) and prices (vector p):